Is Coeur d’Alene Safe? That Always Depends

 If you’re in a rush – Is Coeur d’Alene Safe?

 Yes!
 Coeur d’Alene is safe!
-When compared to crime statistics on a national level, Coeur d’Alene is a rather safe place to live.
+When compared to crime statistics on a national level, Coeur d’Alene is a comparatively safe place to live.
 With that said, no community is immune to crime.
 In this post, we’ll look a bit further into it and give you peace of mind when it comes to crime rates and Coeur d’Alene (aka CdA) Idaho.

 Are You Personally Safe?